xpdota/triggevent-site/pages/tutorials/Easy-Triggers.md

 3. Actions: What the trigger should do when a matching event is found.
 Some actions can contain actions and conditions of their own, such as the conditional action.

+## Concurrency Mode

+By default, the 'block' [concurrency mode](/pages/docs/Sequential-Triggers.md#concurrency-mode) is used.
+You can change it via the concurrency dropdown.

 # Examples

 ## Simple Example